sozu/py-dhampyr/README.md

 Every error in the validation scheme is repreesented with `ValidationFailure` object which can be accessed via `failures` attribute of `ValidationResult`. `failures` attribute gives `CompositeValidationFailure` which behaves as both dictionary of errors and iterator of pairs of `ValidationPath` and error.
 The former is useful to know whether the validation succeeds or not on an attribute, and the latter provides a way to collect all errors in the validation scheme.

 Every kind of `ValidationFailure` has a `name` attribute which corresponds to the name of `Converter` or `Verifier` (described below) where the error happens.
-Therefore, it enables programmers to recognize the reason of the error.
+Therefore, it enables programmers to recognize the reason of the error. `ValidationFailure` also has attributes `args` and `kwargs` which correspond to freezed arguments when `Converter` or `Verifier` is declared by using `functools.partial` as described below.

 ```
 def lt3(x):